Phoenix Racing (NASCAR team)

 Phoenix Racing is a motorsports team that currently competes part-time in the ARCA Menards Series East fielding the No. 1 Toyota Camry and various Super Late Model events fielding the No. 51 Chevrolet SS for Jake Finch.
-Owned by Florida businessman James Finch, the team fielded NASCAR entries from 1990 through 2013.
+Owned by Florida businessman James Finch, the team fielded NASCAR entries across the top three series from 1989 through 2013.
 The team fielded a wide variety of drivers and often changed manufacturers, though it often maintained a relationship with Hendrick Motorsports.
-In Sprint Cup, Phoenix Racing was victorious just once in 251 starts over 24 seasons.
+In the Cup Series, Phoenix Racing was victorious just once in 251 starts over 24 seasons.

 In 2013, Phoenix Racing was sold to Turner Scott Motorsports co-owner Harry Scott Jr., who renamed the team HScott Motorsports in 2014.
 Three years later, HScott Motorsports shut down.
 Phoenix Racing would reopen its doors in 2020 to help Finch's son Jake start his racing career in Outlaw Late Models locally in Florida, then moving up to Super Late Models in 2021, and moving up to the ARCA Menards Series East in 2022.